 The retention rate of referred candidates

 You can’t really conclude the success of your employee referral program by the number of people you hire, the cost you cut down, or the speed at which you are filling open positions.
-It’s important to consider their performance in comparison to hires from other sources, and also the time for they tend to stay in the organization.
+It’s important to consider their performance in comparison to hires from other sources, and also the time for which they tend to stay in the organization.

 That’s all from us.
 Happy Recruiting!